SpaceX: Rocket engines

 Merlin is a family of rocket engines that uses liquid oxygen (LOX) and RP-1 propellants.
 Merlin was first used to power the Falcon 1's first stage and is now used on both stages of the Falcon 9 and Falcon Heavy vehicles.

-Kestrel uses the same propellants and was used as the Falcon 1 rocket's second stage main engine.
+Kestrel uses the same propellants and was used as the Falcon 1 rocket's second-stage main engine.

 Draco and SuperDraco are hypergolic liquid-propellant rocket engines.
 Draco engines are used on the reaction control system of the Dragon and Dragon 2 spacecraft.
 The SuperDraco engine is more powerful, and eight SuperDraco engines provide launch escape capability for crewed Dragon 2 spacecraft during an abort scenario.

 Raptor is a new family of liquid oxygen and liquid methane-fueled full-flow staged combustion cycle engines to power the first and second stages of the in-development Starship launch system.
 Development versions were test-fired in late 2016, and the engine flew for the first time in 2019, powering the Starhopper vehicle to an altitude of 20 m.

 Dragon spacecraft

-SpaceX has developed the Dragon spacecraft to transport cargo and crew to the International Space Station.
-The first version of Dragon, used only for cargo, was first launched in 2010.
-The currently operational second generation Dragon spacecraft, known as Dragon 2, conducted its first flight, without crew, to the ISS in early 2019, followed by a crewed flight of Dragon 2 in 2020.
+SpaceX has developed the Dragon spacecraft to transport cargo and crew to the International Space Station (ISS).

+The first-generation Dragon 1 spacecraft was used only for cargo operations.
+It was developed with financial support from NASA under the Commercial Orbital Transportation Services (COTS) program.
+After a successful COTS demonstration flight in 2010, SpaceX was chosen to receive a Commercial Resupply Services (CRS) contract.

-The cargo variant of Dragon 2 flew for the first time in December 2020, for a resupply to the Space Station as part of the CRS contract with NASA.
+The currently operational second-generation Dragon 2 spacecraft conducted its first flight, without crew, to the ISS in early 2019, followed by a crewed flight of Dragon 2 in 2020.
+It was developed with financial support from NASA under the Commercial Crew Program program.
+The cargo variant of Dragon 2 flew for the first time in December 2020, for a resupply to the ISS as part of the CRS contract with NASA.

 In March 2020 SpaceX revealed the Dragon XL, designed as a resupply spacecraft for NASA's planned Lunar Gateway space station under a Gateway Logistics Services (GLS) contract.
 Dragon XL is planned to launch on the Falcon Heavy, and is able to transport over 5000 kg to the Gateway.
 Dragon XL will be docked at the Gateway for six to twelve months at a time.

+SpaceX designed a spacesuit to be worn inside the Dragon spacecraft to protect from possible depressurization.
+On May 4, 2024, SpaceX unveiled a second spacesuit designed for extravehicular activity, planned to be used for a spacewalk during the Polaris Dawn mission.

 Autonomous spaceport drone ships

 SpaceX routinely returns the first stage of Falcon 9 and Falcon Heavy rockets after orbital launches.
-The rocket flights and land to a predetermined landing site using only its own propulsion systems.

-When propellent margins do not permit a return to launch site (RTLS), rockets return to floating landing platform in the ocean, called autonomous spaceport drone ships (ASDS).
+The rocket lands at a predetermined landing site using only its propulsion systems.
+When propellant margins do not permit a return to a launch site (RTLS), rockets return to a floating landing platform in the ocean, called autonomous spaceport drone ships (ASDS).

-SpaceX also plans to introduce floating launch platforms.
-These are modified oil rigs to use in the 2020s to provide a sea launch option for their second-generation launch vehicle: the heavy-lift Starship system, consisting of the Super Heavy booster and Starship second stage.
-SpaceX has purchased two deepwater oil rigs and are refitting them to support Starship launches.